OutSystems/docs-odc/src/eap/building-apps/consume_rest/handling-rest-errors.md

     ![Exception Handler flow for handling all exceptions](images/ss-flow-allexceptions.png)

-1. Implement the logic in the exception handler flow to handle the error, like displaying a message to the end user.
+1. Implement the logic in the exception handler flow to handle the error, like displaying a message to the end-user.

 ## Manipulating received error responses